Child benefit when working in Denmark

 Udbetalning Danmark pays child benefit in Denmark

 The Danish authority "Udbetaling Danmark" manages and pays child benefit.
 You can go to your local "borgerservice-kontor" in the municipality where you are working to get help with filling in the application and to ask questions.
-Udbetaling Danmark decide on and pay any possible benefits.
+Udbetaling Danmark decide on and pay benefits.
 Child benefit is paid once a quarter, usually to the child's mother unless the child's father is the guardian.

-Amount - if child benefit is paid by Udbetaling Danmark
+Amounts - if child benefit is paid by Udbetaling Danmark

 How much is paid depends on the age of the child.
 For 2019, the amounts are:

 0 - 2 years old: DKK 4 557 per child per quarter

 3 - 6 years old: DKK 3 609 per child per quarter

 7 - 14 years old: DKK 2 838 per child per quarter

 15 - 17 years old: DKK 946 per month per teenager

 The right to receive ungeydelse can sometimes stop if the teenager in question stops attending secondary education.

 For single parents who meet special requirements it is possible to receive an extra benefit, called "børnetilskud".
 Contact Udbetaling Danmark for more information.